vidurb/dotfiles/README.md

 # Vidur's Dotfiles
-# I'm putting some credentials into this so no more public repo.

 This repo includes my 'dot files' (configuration files for most command-line and some GUI applications) as well as basic tooling (shell scripts) I have